What Are Managed Forex Accounts? (2026 Guide)

 Individual vs. Institutional Managed Accounts

 Tier identification identifies the different entry requirements and service levels between retail PAMM accounts and institutional hedge funds.
-Individual investors access the same trading expertise as institutions but with minimum deposits starting as low as $500.
+Individual investors access the same trading expertise as institutions at a far lower entry point, though the minimum itself is set per provider rather than by any market-wide standard.
 Institutional clients receive bespoke risk configurations and direct manager relationships.

-Retail PAMM accounts typically require $500 to $5,000 minimum deposits with standardized risk profiles.
-Institutional mandates require $100,000 to $5 million minimum investments with complete customization.
+Retail PAMM accounts typically open from a few hundred to a few thousand in base currency with standardised risk profiles, while institutional mandates start far higher and come with complete customisation.
 Larger institutional clients receive dedicated relationship managers and quarterly performance reviews.
 The tradeoff between accessibility and customization drives these tier distinctions.

 Who are Liquidity Providers explains the institutional infrastructure supporting managed account execution and structure selection.